-To set whether or not data verification should continue to run on finding an error:
+- To set data verification to continue running on finding an error, set

-To set what action should be taken on a verification error (None, QuickIntegritycheck, StandardIntegritycheck or FullIntegritycheck):
+- To set what action should be taken on a verification error, set

 This report will show all the accounts that have exhibited issues in the last two months, such as in this example:

 The first part of each account's GUID is a link to that account's Integrity Check History report.
 Once the Integrity Check has fixed all the issues on the account and the data verification task has had a clean run, the account will no longer show up in the DataVerification report.